One of the pastimes my husband and I enjoy during this lockdown is going through old photographs of places we visited.

 © Xenia Tran

 The Pier at Findochty was first published in Ribbons, Winter 2020: Volume 16, Number 1.
-A very big thank you to Susan Weaver and the team at Ribbons for putting this beautiful edition together.
+A very big thank you to Susan Weaver and the team at Ribbons for featuring my poem and putting this beautiful edition together.

 Wishing you all a blessed Sunday and a peaceful week ahead,